The Essential Role of SOC Analysts in Modern Cybersecurity

 - Continues alert monitoring and initial triage

-- Documents findings in the incident management system
+- Documents findings in management systems

 - Escalates suspicious activities to Tier 2